Skip to content

 Functions with Multiple Parameters

-You can define functions that accept multiple parameters.
+You can define functions that accept multiple arguments.

 groovy